rabbibotton/clog/FUTURE.md

 - Release tool to handle creating platfom executables, templates for Apache and other webservers

 - Training and documentation tool

-- Event queuing option to easily avoid event race conditions when desired in CLOG builder

 - Implement using long polling to optimize CLOG sites for use with search engines.
 If not long polling at least initial output sent by